TheShadow29/awesome-grounding/README.md

 - Phrase Grounding in Images aka Referring Expressions: Input is a Query Phrase and an Image, output is the referred bounding box.
 - Temporal Grounding in Videos: Input is a Query Phrase and a Video (30s-60s long), output is the timestamps to find where the queried action was performed.
 - Grounded Description: Input is an Image or a Video, the output is a caption describing the visual media.
 The caption must further be grounded in the visual media, i.e., provides evidence for the generated caption and ensure that there is no hallucination.
 (TODO)
-- Grounding for Embodied Agents: Input is a Query Phrase, usually a command or a question, and an Agent which can traverse in a simulated environment.
+- Grounding for Embodied Agents, Visual Navigation: Input is a Query Phrase, usually a command or a question, and an Agent which can traverse in a simulated environment.
 (TODO)

 A related vision+language task is Visual Question Answering so this repository might also help [https://github.com/JamesChuanggg/awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa).